sohelkhanzz/rtz/content/authors/admin/_index.md

   url: "https://www.upwork.com/"

 # Short bio (displayed in user profile at end of posts)
 bio: Sohel Khan is a Tech writer.
-Most of the time, he writes about Digit skill technologies.
+Most of the time, he writes about Digital skill technologies.
 interests:
 - Ethical Hacking
 - Google